44px/widget-kit/packages/rpc/README.md

 Returns `Connection` object with `send` and `handle` methods.

-- `currentWindow`: a reference to window where `createConnection` is called
 - `targetWindow`: a reference to remote window
 - `targetOrigin`: an origin that `targetWindow`'s origin must match.
 This check performed for both outgoing and incoming requests